The Best VPN Service

 If you’re sensing a theme here, it’s that security is really important when it comes to picking the right VPN service.
 And one of the biggest security risks we encountered in our research involves DNS.

 What is DNS?
-DNS (Domain Name System) basically works like a telephone directory for the internet, assigning a unique IP address to each domain name.
-When you type in the name of a website like Reviews.com and hit “Enter,” your request goes to a DNS server, which then sends you back the IP address that corresponds with that website.
+DNS (Domain Name System) basically works like a telephone directory for the internet, assigning a unique IP address (phone number) to each domain name (website).
+When you type in the name of a website like Reviews.com and hit “Enter,” your request goes to a DNS server, which then sends you back the IP address that corresponds with that website and loads the page.

 “A third party could definitely log DNS requests,” warns Robb.
 “My preference is to go with a VPN provider that owns their own data servers and hosts their own DNS servers.”
 This protects your web history and ensures that all of your requests remain encrypted, as opposed to sending requests in unencrypted form to a third-party DNS.
 It’s not enough that a VPN service advertises “no logs” if it uses a third-party DNS such as Google DNS, which happens to be one of the most common third-party DNS solutions out there.